 Because this medication works to increase your white blood cell count, you will have your blood cell count monitored to ensure that your white blood cell count does not become too high.

 The needle cap on the prefilled syringes is made with dry, natural rubber which is derived from latex.
 If you have a latex allergy, it is important to notify your care provider to determine the safest way for you to receive your filgrastim.

 Storage and Handling

 Filgrastim should be stored in the refrigerator and in the original carton to protect it from light.
-To lessen the sting of the injection, it should be taken out of the refrigerator 30 minutes ahead of time.
+To lessen the sting of the injection, it should be taken out of the refrigerator 30 minutes prior to being injected.
 Filgrastim should be started no sooner than 24 hours after completion of the chemotherapy dose.

 Do not reuse single dose vials, syringes or needles.
 Do not throw the vials, syringes, or needles in the household trash.
 Dispose of all used needles and syringes in a puncture-proof disposable container with a lid.
 The FDA provides further information about the disposal of vials, syringes and needles.

 Where do I get this medication?

 Depending on your insurance coverage, filgrastim is available through specialty, retail, or mail order pharmacies.
 Your oncology team will work with your prescription drug plan to identify an in-network pharmacy for medication distribution.

 Alternatively, this medication may be given in the doctor’s office, clinic, or infusion suite.
 Where you receive it is often dependent on your insurance coverage.